 And lastly, don’t be afraid.
 This change becomes easier if you think of it as a summer fling, rather than a lifelong commitment.
 You spend time together, learn from each other, and if it doesn’t feel right you both part on amicable terms.
 So, give yourself a year to start with.
 A year is a good time, not so short that you won’t be able to make a meaningful contribution, and not so long that you can’t get back to your old life.
 But at least there won’t be a “what if” in your life.

 At Rang De, we are looking for motivated professionals to join our small team in Bangalore.
-Have a look at our careers page, and get in touch !
-Those on sabbaticals are welcome to apply.
+Make an impact in the lives of fellow Indians.
+Invest through Rang De’s newly launched platform rangde.in.